LolloneS/advanced-databases-project/report.md

 ### Modeling the dataset
 Luckily, the dataset is well structured.
 This let me work with it without worrying too much about preprocessing the data.

+I will use MongoDB with two different philosophies:
-In MongoDB, I simply needed to import the CSV as-is with `mongoimport`.
-This turned out to be a huge help: I ran some tests involving preprocessing the data (using Python3 and PyMongo) and importing the data took many times the time it takes with `mongoimport`.
+1. using a single collection: in this case, I will simply need to import the CSV as-is with `mongoimport`.
+This will be of great help, since the performances are great.

-In MySQL, I decided to split the dataset and put the fields `commodity`, `comm_code` and `category` in a table `commodity`, using `comm_code` as the primary key.
-This let me save some space, since the same commodities (and relative codes/categories) are often repeated thousands of times.
+2. using multiple collections: in this case, I will need to split the dataset and put the fields `commodity`, `comm_code` and `category` in a collection named `commodity`, using `comm_code` as the ID.
+This will let me save some space, since the same commodities (and relative codes/categories) are often repeated thousands of times.

-## MongoDB
+## Single collection
-* One database
-* One collection (*countries*)

 ### Document structure (example):
 ```js